anthonygrees/chef_poc/README.md

 Step 4: The Developer then commits the code changes to the local branch.
 Step 5: The Developer then pushes the branch to the source code management (SCM) repository.
 Step 6: The Developer then initiates a pull request (PR) in the source code management (SCM) repository.
-Step 7: The CI/CD pipeline (i.e. Jenkins or Concourse CI or MS VSTS)  picks up the pull request which triggers automated testing and approvals.
+Step 7: The CI/CD pipeline (i.e. Jenkins, Harness, Bamboo or Azure DevOps etc )  picks up the pull request which triggers automated testing and approvals.

 ## Step 1.
 Install Chef Automate and Chef Server